 How To Soundproof A Room

-You can still try to, but unless weather-proofed well, it simply won’t keep outside noises out.
+If your room isn’t weather-proofed well, it won’t work.
 The more closed in the space is, the easier it is to soundproof.
 That’s why soundproof pods are so popular.

 You can build them outside your home in a storage building for some private space.
 The space can be used to take naps, play music, or work on projects.
 It’s a safe place to spend alone in a relaxing way.